Embodied State-Shifting & Rebalancing with Clients

 Frequently Asked Questions

-That said, you could also opt to take this self-assessment AFTER the workshop.
+You could also opt to take this self-assessment AFTER the workshop.
 (Or not at all ;-).
 Whichever you prefer.